DETAILED CORRESPONDENCE

 With respect to claim 12, Zhang et al. teach the viral vector wherein the viral vector is a lentiviral vector [see paragraph 0147].

 With respect to claim 39, Zhang et al. teach the isolated nucleic acid molecule wherein the Cas9 is a S. aureus and/or a S. pyogenes Cas9 [see paragraph 0724].
-Although Zhang et al. does not explicitly teach that the sequence comprises at least 75%, at least 80%, at least 85%, at least 90% or at least 95% identity to the sequence set forth in SEQ ID NO: 64 or SEQ ID NO: 65, evidentiary reference of Charpentier et al. (WO 2013/176772 A1; examiner cited) is cited to demonstrate that S. aureus and/or a S. pyogenes Cas9 share 100% sequence identity to SEQ ID NO: 64 and 65, respectively [see alignments attached as APPENDIX A].
+Although Zhang et al. does not explicitly teach that the sequence comprises at least 75%, at least 80%, at least 85%, at least 90% or at least 95% identity to the sequence set forth in SEQ ID NO: 64 or SEQ ID NO: 65, evidentiary reference of Charpentier et al. (WO 2013/176772 A1; cited on PTO-892 mailed on 02/03/2026) is cited to demonstrate that S. aureus and/or a S. pyogenes Cas9 share 100% sequence identity to SEQ ID NO: 64 and 65, respectively [see alignments attached as APPENDIX A].

 Offen et al. teach targeted elimination of APOE gene using CRISPR technology wherein the gRNA targets exon 4 and a PAM sequence created by SNP rs429358 in exon 4 of the APOE gene for the treatment of Alzheimers’ [see Abstract; p.
 3-4, 10].

-Before the effective filing date of the claimed invention, it would have been obvious for one of ordinary skill in the art to combine the teachings of Zhang et al. and Offen et al. according to the teachings of Offen et al. to target APOE gene because Zhang et al. teach Cas/repressor effectors for targeting the APOE gene.
+Before the effective filing date of the claimed invention, it would have been obvious for one of ordinary skill in the art to combine the teachings of Zhang et al., Offen et al., and Cole et al. according to the teachings of Offen et al. to target APOE gene because Zhang et al. teach Cas/repressor effectors for targeting the APOE gene.
 Offen et al. teach similar compositions designed to target exon 4 of the APOE gene for the treatment of Alzheimer’s.
-One of ordinary skill in the art would have had a reasonable expectation of success, a reasonable level of predictability and would have been motivated to combine the teachings of Zhang et al. and Offen et al. because Offen et al. acknowledges that targeted elimination of the APOE gene is useful in the treatment of Alzheimer’s.
+Cole et al. teach inhibitory RNA oligonucleotides that target APOE for the treatment of Alzheimer’s.
+One of ordinary skill in the art would have had a reasonable expectation of success, a reasonable level of predictability and would have been motivated to combine the teachings of Zhang et al., Offen et al., and Cole et al. because Offen et al. acknowledges that targeted elimination of the APOE gene is useful in the treatment of Alzheimer’s.
+It would require only routine skill for one of ordinary skill in the art to convert the inhibitory RNA oligonucleotides of Cole et al. into gRNA in the compositions of Zhang et al. and Offen et al. in order to target the same site in the APOE gene for the treatment of Alzheimer’s.
 Therefore, the above invention would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention.

 15. The relevant teachings of Zhang et al. and Offen et al. as applied to claims 1-7, 9, 12 and 39 are set forth above.